tomgade09/C-ADPIC-PTEM/docs/README.md

+# geoplasmasim

+### What is?
+geoplasmasim (working title) is a simulation for generating test particle distributions as seen by a simulated satellite at a specified altitude under the influence of various B and E Field structures.

+### Documentation
 Click the links below to read about the various components of this software:

 [1.
 Simulation](Simulation/README.md) - Container class that contains equation of motion for particles, as well as a number of control functions, access functions, and other useful things.
 Manages lifetime of all of the below classes.

 [2.
-API](API/README.md) - Mostly extern C-style API for interfacing through Python or other language.
+BField](BField/README.md) - Abstract class for interfacing with various implementations of B Field models.

 [3.
-BField](BField/README.md) - Abstract class for interfacing with various implementations of B Field models.

-[4.
 EField](EField/README.md) - Abstract class for interfacing with various implementations of E Field models.
 Can track numerous `EElem`s - E Field Elements.

-[5.
+[4.
 Particle](Particle/README.md) - Class that manages particles by tracking arrays of attributes, specified upon creation.
 Also manages on GPU data, including cudaMalloc/cudaFree on initialization/destruction respectively.

-[6.
+[5.
 Satellite](Satellite/README.md) - Class that tracks whether or not a particle has passed a certain altitude from above or below.
 Also manages on GPU data, including cudaMalloc/cudaFree on initialization/destruction respectively.

+[6.
+API](API/README.md) - Mostly extern C-style API for interfacing through Python or other language.

 [7.
 FileIO](FileIO/README.md) - Namespaced functions that handle reading and writing various filetypes to/from disk.